LeanderBB/YAAF/README.md

 resulting in less data copies, easier multi-threaded access and an overall improved performance.

+Additionally, the archive includes some form of self verification, in which it can verify the stored hashes againts its contents.
+This can be useful to test against data corruption.

-Included with the source is a small tool **yaafcl** which can create, list, verify and extract YAAF archives.
+Included with the source is a small tool **yaafcl** which can create archives compatbile with libyaaf.
+Execute yaafcl -h for more information on the available options.

 The library is written in C99 standard.
 The current version of the library can be adapted to run under the c89 standard provided the default compression and hashing algorithm are replaced with c89 compatible code.

+Finally, the current version the file lookup is done in log2n time, by comparing the file name to the archive entries, which have been sorted before hand.
+Future work would include storing a hashmap within the archive to speed the lookup process.

 Building the code
 -----------------